-Modern cars are well-designed to start in challenging climates.
-The automotive world has never had so extensive a reach into the world’s farthest corners.
+Modern vehicles are well-designed to start in challenging climates.
+The automotive world has never had so vast a reach into the world’s farthest corners.

-But what is the lowest temperature a car will start in?
+But what is the minimum temperature a car will start in?
 And why do cold temperatures make a difference?

-There’s no set answer to this question.
+There’s no definitive answer to this question.
 Every manufacturer constructs its vehicles differently.

 Having mentioned that, if it gets chillier, it will be more challenging for your car to start.